MrMicrowaveOven/AlgorithmsCurriculum/negotiating/email-negotiations.md

 * You're excited about the company for [specific reason]
 * You have one minor concern about compensation
 * Compensation you're requesting (higher than your goal so there's room to negotiate)
-* Reason you should be compensated
-  * There are lots of reasons you might be a great fit for the company.
+* Reason you should be compensated.
+There are lots of reasons you might be a great fit for the company.
 Consider two things:
    * Anything the company has mentioned that makes you a unique fit.
 For example:
      * Culture is paramount to them and you fit in perfetly
      * They want someone with a finance background, which you have